art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 * Loading a directory-module loads everything inside it
 * Loading a directory-module's namespace binds it, with its full namespace path, to the global, root namespace: `Neptune`

-Namespace modules consist of two files.
+UNamespace modules consist of two files.
-* `require 'directory'`
+* `directory/index.coffee`
-  * implicitly requires `directory/namespace`
+  * automatically requires `./namespace.coffee`
-  * implicitly requires all CoffeeScript module files in that directory
+  * automatically requires all CoffeeScript files in that directory
-    * each module is added to the namespace under the UpperCamelCase version of its filename without extension.
+    * each is added to the namespace under the UpperCamelCase version of its filename without extension.
-      * UNLESS the filename starts with an "_" in which case it is 'required', but it is not added to the namespace.
-    * required in alphanumeric order
-  * implicitly requires all sub-directories which are namespace modules
+  * automatically requires all sub-directories which are namespace modules
-    * required after CoffeeScript modules
-    * required in alphanumeric order
+    * each is added to the namespace under the UpperCamelCase version of its directory without extension.
+  * See [Convention Over Configuration](#convention-over-configuration) for details on how loading-order is resolved and other useful special cases.
-* `require 'directory/namespace'`
+* `directory/namespace.coffee`
-  * implicitly requires and binds to the parent namespace: `require '../namespace'`
+  * automatically requires and binds to the parent namespace: `require '../namespace'`
-  * this is implicitly recursive
+  * this is implicitly recursive to all ancestor namespaces
-  * if there is no parent namespace, it binds to the global `Neptune` namespace
+  * if there is no parent namespace, it binds to the global, runtime namespace: `global.Neptune`

 ## Convention Over Configuration